physiopy/phys2bids/docs/contributorfile.rst

 Reviewing PRs
 -------------
 Reviewing PRs is an extremely important task in collaborative development.
 In fact, it is probably the task that requires the most time in the development, and it can be stressful for both the reviewer and the author.
-Remember that, as a PR Reviewer, you are granting that the codes works and integrates well with the rest of the repository, hence **you are responsible for the quality of the repository and its next version release**.
-If it doesn't integrate well, later PR reviewers might have to ask for broader changes than expected.
+Remember that, as a PR Reviewer, you are guaranteeing that the changes work and integrate well with the rest of the repository, hence **you are responsible for the quality of the repository and its next version release**.
+If they don't integrate well, later PR reviewers might have to ask for broader changes than expected.
 There are many best practices to review code online, for instance `this one <https://medium.com/an-idea/the-code-review-guide-9e793edcd683>`_, but here are some good rules of thumbs that we need to follow while reviewing PRs:

 - Be respectful to the PR authors and be clear in what you are asking/suggesting - remember that, like you, they are contributing their spare time and doing their best job!